Have you ever needed to create a complex contact form?

 - The group MediumSizeColors will be the other handle

-Note that SmallColors and MediumColors (the inputs for the colors) are inside each corresponding group, so the colors will only appear if the visitor selects the appropriate size.
+Note that SmallColors and MediumColors (the inputs for the colors) are inside each corresponding group.
+Those colors will only appear if the visitor selects the appropriate size.
 After saving the form, let’s add the additional logic.
-We need to go to Conditional Fields tab and create the rules according to our plan.
+We need to go to the Conditional Fields tab and create the rules according to our plan.
 It will look like this:

 We’ve set these rules to make the form display a different group for each size.
 Now, let’s configure the email.
 We need to include all possible tags; the form will display those who follow the conditional rules

-Although the groups will become available as tags on the Mail, we shall not include any of them.
-Instead, we have to use only those tags who actually contain options, in our case SmallColors and MediumColor.
-As mentioned before, Contact Form 7 will include only those tags that were actually selected and leave an empty space in the place where unused tags are
+Although the groups will become available as tags on the Mail, we don’t need to not include any of them.
+Instead, we must use only those tags who actually contain options.
+In addition, the plugin will include only the selected/used ones, leaving leave an empty space in the place where unused tags are

-The form is now ready, and we can copy the shortcode and paste it anywhere on our website to be displayed.
+The form is now ready, and we can copy the shortcode and paste it on any page of our website.
 This is a just small example of how conditional logic can be used with Contact Form 7.
 With a little work, you can produce a lot more complex forms to get the best out of your surveys.